The Anatomy of a SERP (Search Engine Results Page)

 If you have optimized your site for Google My Business, you will have the opportunity to rank in the Google Map Pack.
 But Google My Business isn’t the only way to rank in the Local 3 Pack.
 There are a few tactics to make your business appear here, like getting customer reviews and using local keywords.
 Check out the complete guide to ranking for local search.

-Featured Snippets come in three different types — paragraph, list, or tables.
-The most common is the paragraph, as you can see in the above image, but lists and tables are a good way to provide quick-hit information that users can easily scan right on the SERP.
+Featured Snippets come in four different types – paragraphs, lists, tables, and videos.
+The most common is the paragraph, as you can see in the above image, but lists and tables are a good way to provide scannable information directly on the SERP.

-Your best chance of winning/ the highest likelihood of a Featured Snippet is if you already rank within the top ten results (i.e. the first page of the SERP).
+Your best chance of winning a Featured Snippet is if you already rank within the top ten results (i.e. the first page of the SERP).
 If you want to get a certain page featured in the snippet, look at the website that currently has the snippet and look at things like the format of their content (paragraph, list, table), the length, how they answer the query, and what keywords they use.
 You can use this information to reframe your content and produce a better answer in the hopes of securing the Featured Snippet.

 Featured Snippets can also have similar searches featured below the answer in expandable sections called “People also ask.”
 These sections also provide short answers to search queries, with links provided at the bottom of the answer.